peterprins/liteAjax/README.md

 		type: 'application/json' }).load();
 ```

-You can specify a callback function if you want...
+You can specify a callback function if you want.

 ```JavaScript
 function mycallback(data){